gSchool/job-search-program/README.md

 ### Action items ☑️

-1. **[Signup for a Google breakout session](https://docs.google.com/forms/d/e/1FAIpQLSceyOGWZDfRc6fjLLdRc_dsVyK4JGPHiYnH5aW3Ar2VlBYVTw/viewform)** (a small group Q&A with a current Google engineer).
-Choose August 19 or September 2.
-2. Make sure to RSVP on the Google breakout invitation so that they can staff the event with an appropriate number of Google engineers for the small sessions.
+1. Make sure to RSVP on the Google breakout invitation so that they can staff the event with an appropriate number of Google engineers for the small sessions.

 ---